tst-ccamp/earthenterprise_wiki/Known-Issues.md

 # Known Issues
-This is the tracking page for issues being tracked in the project.
+This is the tracking page for issues, primarily bugs, on the project.
 It will be refreshed every Friday.
-This list will also be packaged with the release when a release is packaged.
+This list will also be packaged with each release of the project.

 [#92 Default sourcedate for terrain / imagery import command doesn't work](../issues/92)